boringthegod/boringthegod/README.md

 My name is Pierre Ceberio and I'm Security Expert.

-I'm from France, living in Luxembourg and currently working at Excellium.
+I'm from France, living in Luxembourg and currently working at Thales.
 Previously OSINT & Security Analyst at BreacHunt and SysOps Engineer at Log'in Line.
 You can also find me on [🕷][1] and [![LinkedIn][2.2]][2].

 [1.2]: https://www.zupimages.net/up/20/47/lhcj.jpg (website icon without padding)